ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Group Rekeying Process {#sec-group-rekeying}

 A group rekeying is started and driven by the KDC.
 The KDC is not intended to accommodate explicit requests from group members to trigger a group rekeying.
 That is, the scheduling and execution of a group rekeying is an exclusive prerogative of the KDC.
 Reasons that can trigger a group rekeying are a change in the group membership, the current group keying material approaching its expiration time, or a regularly scheduled update of the group keying material.

+The KDC can perform a group rekeying before the current group keying material expires, unless it is acceptable or there are reasons to temporarily pause secure communications in the group, following the expiration of the current keying material.

 The KDC MUST increment the version number NUM of the current keying material, before distributing the newly generated keying material with version number NUM+1 to the group.
 Once completed the group rekeying, the KDC MUST delete the old keying material and SHOULD store the newly distributed keying material in persistent storage.